Corruption watchdog slams Chinese firms' lack of transparency

 In a sub-index ranking just the BRICS nations, which the watchdog said account for 20 percent of global economic output and 15 percent of world trade, the companies from first-placed India were followed by South Africa, Russia, Brazil, then China.

-(Reporting by Stephen Brown; Additional reporting by Niluksi Koswanage in KUALA LUMPUR, Antonio de la Jara in SANTIAGO, Alice Woodhouse in HONG KONG, Devidutta Tripathy in NEW DELHI, Norihiko Shirouzu in BEIJING, and Tomas Sarmiento in MEXICO CITY; Editing by Emily Kaiser and Michael Urquhart)
+(Reporting by Stephen Brown; Additional reporting by Niluksi Koswanage in KUALA LUMPUR, Antonio de la Jara in SANTIAGO, Alice Woodhouse in HONG KONG, Devidutta Tripathy in NEW DELHI, Norihiko Shirouzu in BEIJING, and Simon Gardner in MEXICO CITY; Editing by Emily Kaiser and Michael Urquhart)